 At the end of it, I came out with a pretty solid ATAR, a couple of uni offers and the plan to get a degree.

 It seemed like a good plan.
 It’s what my teachers had been telling me my pathway would be, it was what my parents expected me to do and I was okay with the fact that I was going to have to spend the next couple of years of my life studying in order to land the sort of job I wanted.

-Like all of the best laid plans–my post school pathway went to shit.
+Like all of the best laid plans–my post school pathway fell to pieces.
 I hated uni: I hated travelling so far to get to a campus that was meant to be one of the best, I hated studying a degree that wasn’t giving me any practical knowledge, I hated the idea of finishing up in three years time with a massive debt and no job prospects.

 So, after a year of writing uni essays, slogging through group assignments and listening to boring lectures, I dropped out.

 It wasn’t an easy decision.
 I was worried I’d wasted a years worth of time and money, I was scared of disappointing my parents and facing a world where I wasn’t confined by the structures of any sort of education system.
 What was I going to do if I wasn’t studying?